david-fale/reflections/sprint-4/my-reflections-sprint-4.md

-### When you say the name of the website in your head, how are you pronouncing it?
-"REPLIT"?
-"REP-ILL-IT"?
-"REPELL-IT"?

 # Problem Solving and Pseudocode

-### Pick two problem solving techniques you would like to put into practice.
-Which ones have you chosen?

-### How will you implement these techniques into your day to day coding flow?
+### What techniques will you implement into your day to day coding flow?
 How will you make sure that you actually do them?